Scrivener07/FO4_Games/README.md

 # Fallout 4 Gambling
 Play classic games of chance or skill in Fallout 4.

 At the current stage, this mod allows the player to visit a casino and gamble at a Blackjack table.
 The casino can be found in a previously unused building across the street from the Goodneighbor entrance.
 The player will have to pass either a Strength, Charisma, or credit check to be allowed inside.
 Once inside, the basement of the casino contains the Blackjack table, with it's own dealer.

+Check out the [video playlist](https://www.youtube.com/playlist?list=PLdEgiq4kaju0r1Zw4MTMmxLbc9ZQ1MOLJ) for work in progress footage.

-### Features and Enchancments
+#### Features
 - [ ] [Black Jack](https://github.com/Scrivener07/FO4_Gambling/issues/13)
 - - [x] [Compete against opponent AI players](https://github.com/Scrivener07/FO4_Gambling/issues/9).
 - - [ ] [Wager a bet with caps or goods.](https://github.com/Scrivener07/FO4_Gambling/issues/6)